-Focus on developing independent living and self-care skills.
+Focus on developing independent living and self-care skills - that will set your child up for the future.
 This approach focuses on skill acquisition in self-chosen tasks through the development of cognitive strategies and environmental modifications.
 These strategies lead to generalisation and the transfer of learned skills and participation in daily activities.
-Goal oriented approaches can help individuals achieve goals such as tying shoelaces or a tie, learning to ride a bike, developing self organisation skills or independent living skills.
+Goal-oriented approaches can help individuals achieve goals such as tying shoelaces or a tie, learning to ride a bike, developing self-organisation skills or independent living skills.

 Early Intervention For Infants

 For children under the age of three who have had a difficult start in life, we know that early therapeutic intervention can be beneficial in identifying and minimising the risk of neurodevelopmental disabilities.
 We offer a range of interventions to support the parents to improve the quality of the infant’s environment to deliver therapy programmes.
 We may use baby bimanual intensive therapy programmes, baby constraint induced movement therapy, still holding and baby massage, sensory education approaches and motor movement programmes such as a 12 week Goals, Activity and Motor Enrichment programme.
 We also provide perinatal mental health massage groups.